sprague252/conda_local_shared/README.md

 ## Files

-* `conda_user_setup` - BASH script that configures the computer to use the shared drive by replacing the `~/.conda` directory and the  `~/.condarc` user configuration file with symlinks to the shared drive.
+* `conda_user_install` - BASH script that configures the computer to use the shared drive by replacing the `~/.conda` directory and the  `~/.condarc` user configuration file with symlinks to the shared drive.
 The script also has the option to run `conda init`, which configures the user's `.bash_profile` file to add the appropriate conda environment variables on shell startup.

 * `conda` - Directory to hold the user's conda environment files on the shared drive.
 The user's `~/.conda` directory is replaced with a symlink to this directory.